Master in Education Studies (Inquiry-Based Learning)

 What will I study?

-On successful completion of this course participants will be able to:
+On successful completion of this programme participants will be able to:

 • Critically discuss key issues in education theory and practice, with particular but not exclusive reference to inquiry-based learning